 SIMPLE IRA Contributions

-SIMPLE IRA contribution limits are smaller than other retirement plans.
-You can contribute up to $13,500 of your earned income (+$3,000 catch-up contributions for those age 50 and over).
+SIMPLE IRA contribution limits differ from other retirement plans.
+As of March 2023, you can contribute up to $15,500 of your earned income (+$3,500 in catch-up contributions for those aged 50 and over).

 The SIMPLE IRA contribution deadline is January 30 of the following year.
 You are not required to contribute to your SIMPLE plan in any given year.
 Learn more about SIMPLE IRA limits on the IRS’s website.